 There are four types of birds that are the most heavily camouflaged:

-Birds that roost during the day and are more active at night often have heavily camouflaged plumage to protect them from the day's active predators.
-Owls, nighthawks and nightjars are all primarily nocturnal and have developed strongly camouflaged plumage for daytime protection when they are less alert and more vulnerable.
+- Daytime Roosting Birds: Birds that roost during the day and are more active at night often have heavily camouflaged plumage to protect them from the day's active predators.
+Owls, nighthawks, and nightjars are all primarily nocturnal and have developed strongly camouflaged plumage for daytime protection when they are less alert and more vulnerable.

-When first hatched and before they are fully mature, most juvenile birds have camouflaged plumage that may resemble the look of an adult female.
-Because juvenile birds are vulnerable in the nest and do not initially fly well, this camouflage gives them a slight edge over predators until they are grown enough to avoid danger more successfully.
+- Juveniles: When first hatched and before they are fully mature, most juvenile birds have camouflaged plumage that may resemble the look of an adult female.
+Since juvenile birds are vulnerable in the nest and do not initially fly well, this camouflage gives them a slight edge over predators until they are grown enough to avoid danger more successfully.

 Types of Bird Camouflage